Handmade Tibetan Incense - Representative of Tibetan Culture

 Tibetan Incense and Buddhism

 Tibetan incense has a deep relationship with Buddhism.
 Thonmi Sambhota introduced the technique of making incense from India, the birthplace of Buddhism, for sacrificial activities.
 The formula of Tibetan incense is derived from the Buddhist sutras and the Tibetan medicine scriptures so it's sacred and solemn.
 The process of making Tibetan incense is a practice.
 The finished Tibetan incense is one of the important religious supplies of Tibetan Buddhism and a must-have for every temple.

 During major religious activities, it is common for eminent monks to light incense, which shows respect to Buddha.
 Incense burning is a homage to Buddhas and Bodhisattvas.
-Tibetan incense can clear karma and accumulate blessings.
-Good Tibetan incense can calm people's minds and minds and revitalize the Buddha's heart.
+Tibetan incense can clear karma and accumulate blessings as it can make all the buddhas, bodhisattvas and deity protectors happy and always protect.

 Where to Buy Tibetan Incense

-The standard of good Tibetan incense is pure raw materials, pure fragrance, lingering flavor, and fewer incense ashes.
-In the history of traditional handmade Tibetan incense, Nyemo Tibetan incense in Tunba Village of Nimu County, You Minba Tibetan incense in Amdo, and Minzhulin in Shannan are known as the top three traditional Tibetan incense production sites.
+The standards of good Tibetan incense are pure raw materials, pure fragrance, lingering flavor, and fewer incense ashes.
+In the history of traditional handmade Tibetan incense, Nyemo Tibetan incense from Tunba Village of Nyemo County, Mindrolling Tibetan incense from Mindrolling Monastery in Shannan, and You Minba Tibetan incense from Amdo(now they have moved to Lhasa) are known as the top three traditional Tibetan incense.

 Tibetan Thangka Painting

 Tibetan thangka is a scroll painting used for worship in Tibetan Buddhism with distinct national characteristics, religious color and unique style.

 Tibetan knives here are the most commonly used in hunting, and they are a sharp weapon for breaking through brambles and thorns.